Never Miss a Chance to Do the Most Good

 4. Life jackets are allowed: Life jackets must fit snugly and not be used as toys.
 There's no swim test for the Water Park; guests must stand with their head and shoulders above the water line, have a strong swimming ability, or wear a Coast Guard-approved life jacket.
 An adult must closely supervise anyone wearing a flotation device.

-5. No Diving in the pool headfirst: The Water Park Pool does not have an area deep enough to dive headfirst safely.
-During Open Swim, children can jump in the designated areas.
-Lifeguards are responsible for monitoring and enforcing rules in these areas.
+5. No Diving in the pool headfirst: The Water Park Pool is not deep enough for safe headfirst diving.
+During Open Swim, children can jump only in designated areas, which are monitored by lifeguards.

 7. No Kickboards, Snorkels, or Fins: Due to the increased volume of people in the pool during family open swim and water park hours, these items offer up a potential hazard we would like to avoid.